bsuraj23/NineThirtyBatch/README.md

 4.In Python, a "conflict" is not a specific error but rather a general term for when different parts of your code or project clash.

+(3/09/25)

+1.error : error is syntax or semantic mistake and system problem it can be raised while compile time

+exception: exception is a run time error or Unexpected event at runtime can be handled using try, catch,finally blocks

+2.Python having Two main types of exceptions there are : built in exceptions and user defined exceptions

+3.None is not a datatype.It is a special constant and an object of NoneType.

+4.five pillors of oops are:

+Class

+Object

+Encapsulation

+Inheritance

+Polymorphism